Colorado governor blasts cuts to program that helped schools buy food from local farmers

 The Colorado education department already distributed $2.6 million in federal funding through the Local Food for Schools program between September 2022 and February 2024, Meyer said.

-While the department had “shared information about this funding opportunity with school districts in January,” it had not yet opened the application process for another round of funding, Meyer said.
+The department was planning to open the application process for another round of funding in May, Meyer said, and had “shared information about this funding opportunity with school districts in January.”
 None of the previous grantees will lose any money, he said.

 The $2.6 million was distributed among 33 Colorado school districts and schools, according to a list provided to Chalkbeat by the state education department.
 The grants ranged from $298 for the tiny 769-student Trinidad School District #1 in southern Colorado to more than $986,000 for the 27,000-student Boulder Valley School District along Colorado’s Front Range.